Malawi

 Partnering to Improve Adolescent and Youth Sexual and Reproductive Health

-MOMENTUM Private Healthcare Delivery is also working with the Government of Malawi to reach young married and unmarried people in eight districts with accurate, high-quality sexual and reproductive health information so that they can make informed family planning choices.
-MOMENTUM is implementing human-centered design approaches to create demand for sexual and reproductive health services among youth; these include video series, radio programs, and communication materials.
-The project also focuses on training community volunteers and service providers at private facilities to offer adolescent-responsive family planning information and referral services to community members.
+From October 2021 to September 2022, MOMENTUM Private Healthcare Delivery worked with the Government of Malawi to reach young married and unmarried people in eight districts with accurate, high-quality SRH information to make informed family planning choices.
+MOMENTUM implemented human-centered design approaches to create demand for SRH services among youth, including video series disseminated on social media platforms, radio programs, and communication materials.
+The project also focused on training community volunteers and service providers at private facilities to offer adolescent-responsive family planning information and referral services to community members.

 Emma Beck/PSI